 • No pressure equalised principal

-• No need of compartmentalisation Pressure Equalised (AAMA 508-07)
+• No need for compartmentalisation Pressure Equalised (AAMA 508-07)

-• Water entering the air and water barrier strictly limited.
+• Water entering the air and water barrier is strictly limited.

 • Works on pressure equalisation principal

-• Compartmentalisation is must to control pressure equalisation.
+• Compartmentalisation is a must to control pressure equalisation.

 Rainscreen, Cavities And Fire

 Of course, the cavity present in the system also acts as a pathway to propagate fire in a fire event which is called a ‘chimney’ effect.
 This is where intumescent cavity barriers become indispensable (refer Fig. 7).
 Typically, unused in Indian construction, they have the ability to close the cavity when exposed to significant heat, preventing this airflow and helping to prevent the spread of fire (refer Fig 8).
 It is always good practice to include a cavity barrier at floor levels – regardless of the cladding.

 For an exterior wall to function for waterproofing, condensation, fire, structural, insulation, etc. a holistic design process is required, with decisions not being made based on one single aspect.